mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "–Yes!", I said too early.
 "I mean, uh...
 If it would please the observers."

-Thimlu stood up and from his jacket, he produced a flat disc of brass with an ornate engraving carved into it: _Heiko Observatory - Observer I_.
-"Welcome to the club."
+Thimlu stood up and from his jacket, he produced a flat disc of brass with an ornate engraving carved into it

+"Heiko Observatory - Liffa um Heiko," I said aloud.
+"You've kept this with you for so long."

+"I've been waiting for the right moment.
+And well, this one's about as close as we'll get.
+Welcome to the club," he said.

-I smiled, taking the disc from his hand and moving my fingers across its surface.
+I was giddy, taking the disc from his hand and moving my fingers across its surface.
 I'd longed for this moment for such a long time.
 It was far from the formal ceremonious event than I'd imagined, but I didn't mind.
 My aim was not for vanity.

 Jathi stood behind the table and seemed defeated.
 His eyes locked with mine and knew that I would not be moved.
 "I'll make Pomri get you out of there even if I have to bring her a hundred cakes.
 I've got your back no matter what."